 We are committed to ensuring that the protection of critical forests and the expansion of climate resilient forest management practices does not burden the local timber economy and can in fact enhance our local forestry economy.
-We believe in order to accomplish these goals, significant stakeholder and community engagement is required and Whatcom County is eager to help continue facilitating community dialogue and working with the DNR on forestry issues.
+We believe in order to accomplish these goals, DNR must expand its consultation with significant stakeholders, local governments, tribes, and community members, engagement is required and Whatcom County is eager to continue working with DNR to facilitate help continue facilitating community dialogue about the stewardship of our forests, and working with the DNR on forestry issues.